 \subsection{Test-Time Reinforcement Learning}

-\citet{zuo2025ttrl} proposed TTRL to mitigate the dependence on ground truth labels \( g \) which is traditionally required in the reward function \( r(o_i, g) \).
+\citet{zuo2025ttrl} proposed TTRL to mitigate the dependence on ground-truth labels \( g \), which are traditionally required in the reward function \( r(o_i, g) \).
 The core idea is to replace external supervision by leveraging the majority voting result over a group of sampled outputs \( \{o_i\}_{i=1}^{\left| \mathcal{G} \right|} \) to derive a consensus label \( o^* \):

-where consensus output \( o^* \) serves as a \textit{pseudo label}, allowing the reward to be computed through \( r(o_i, o^*) \) without requiring ground-truth labels.
+where consensus output \( o^* \) serves as a \textit{pseudo-label}, allowing the reward to be computed through \( r(o_i, o^*) \) without requiring ground-truth labels.